Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 - Don’t aim for perfection – aim for making it good enough (i.e. meeting requirements) and prioritize speed.
 Realize that it’s hard to make a perfect model that works for all cases.
 Build it for 80% of the cases first.
 You can always make it better
 - The worst thing in data is sending out bad numbers.
 Don't skip tests, don't skip peer reviews, don't take shortcuts and make sure you fully understand what you're doing, what that means and the impact that has.
 It takes an experienced data analyst to know when to slow down.
 Even when facing large amounts of pressure and urgency.
 - When changing something, try not to change too many things at the same time.
 Be able to keep track of and audit changes one by one
-- When changing infrastructure, don't change business logic as you want to compare like for like first
+- When changing infrastructure, don't change business logic as you want to compare like for like first.
+E.g. don't change logic when moving from PDTs to dbt.
+- When testing something and it seems sub-optimal, take a step back.
+How can we do this better?
+Test small.
+- If a business user is impacted, involve them with the review process
 - BI in short:
   - Manage expectations
   - Demonstrate small success
   - Communicate the results

 ## Project charter
 Create an initial high level project charter with the project objectives, scope, approach, involved parties and team staffing, success criteria, constraints, assumptions, and risks.
 This should include a high level architecture of the different data sources and ideally the most important dimensions (high level bus matrix).
 It should also have a list of high level priorities: teams / processes to get BI for and in what phase these will be implemented - this could be a high level gannt chart out of which individual tasks will be added to a backlog / PM tool.
 Note that this starts of as a draft and will be updated incrementally